hazra-kerubo/Naive-Bayes-KNN-KMeans-/README.md

 There are two main types of electric fault:

-*Symmetrical *- Symmetrical fault is one that affects each of the phases equally.
+**Symmetrical **- Symmetrical fault is one that affects each of the phases equally.
 Its occurence is rare and 5% of transmission-line faults are symmetrical.

-Asymmetrical- Here, all the three phases are not affected equally unlike in symmetrical faults.
+**Asymmetrical**- Here, all the three phases are not affected equally unlike in symmetrical faults.
 Common types of asymmetric faults and their causes:

 Single Phase to Ground Fault – It is also called a line-to-ground fault.
 It mainly occurs due to insulation breakdown between one of the phases and earth.
 Their chances of appearance in the power system are 70%.
 Phase-to-Phase Fault – Such type of fault rarely occurs on the power system.
 It is also called Line-to-line fault.
 It occurs when two conductors are short circuited.
 Their chance of appearance is hardly 15% in the power system.